Multi-ensemble metrology by programming local rotations with atom movements

 We now demonstrate that access to such robust, high-fidelity, single-site operations can enable enhanced sensing protocols for entanglement-free metrology.
 In particular, several protocols relying on local control have been proposed for improving the stability of phase-estimation~\cite{Buzek1999,Rosenband2013,Borregaard2013,Li2022} by increasing the dynamic range in which the stochastically evolving laser phase, $\theta$, can be estimated.

 Here we show one such proposal~\cite{Li2022} experimentally, by splitting the array into two sub-ensembles using local addressing to perform Ramsey interferometry simultaneously in two orthogonal bases, $X$ and $Y$, yielding populations $P^{(x)}$ and $P^{(y)}$.
 While readout in a single basis limits the invertible phase range to $\theta\in[-\pi/2,\pi/2]$, readout in both bases allows this range to be extended unambiguously to $[-\pi,\pi]$ (Fig.~\ref{Fig3}a).
 Consequently, we can afford a longer Ramsey interrogation time before $\theta$ drifts outside of the invertible range, which would cause a phase-slip error.
-Note that while the atom number in each quadrature has been halved, there is no added quantum projection noise~\cite{Itano1993} from the dual-quadrature measurement compared to a single-basis measurement~\cite{Li2022,Rosenband2013}.
+Note that while the atom number in each quadrature has been halved, this typically does not increase the quantum projection noise (QPN)~\cite{Itano1993} from the dual-quadrature measurement compared to a single-basis measurement (Methods)~\cite{Li2022,Rosenband2013}.

 To implement this dual-quadrature readout, we perform Ramsey inteferometry with the addition of a $\hat{Z}(\pi/2)$ rotation to all odd sites in the array before readout (Fig.~\ref{Fig3}b).
 The resultant oscillations in $P^{(x)}$ and $P^{(y)}$ show a $\pi/2$ phase shift between the even ($X$) and odd ($Y$) sites in the array (Fig.~\ref{Fig3}c).
 For every repeated measurement (indexed by $j$) at time $t$ we estimate the phase as~\cite{Rosenband2013}